 - Travel costs – due to travelling for medical treatment or in the pursuit of a compensation claims case

-- Loss of income – as a result of the illness, this covers both current income and future income
+- Loss of earnings – as a result of the illness, this covers both current income and future income

 - Out of pocket expenses – any other costs you have encountered that can be attributed directly to the infection

-For a better indication of the types of damages, you might have the right to claim, contact Accident Claims UK on the number at the bottom of this page.
+For a better indication of the types of damages, you might have the right to claim, contact Accident Claims UK on the number at the bottom of this page to learn more about hospital infection claims.

 Calculating Compensation For Hospital Acquired Infections